 What Not to Wear for Riding

 Boots made especially for riding come in several different styles.
-Whatever style you choose, any riding boot should have a small tread, and a heel that is about 1 inch (2.5cm) to 1 ½ inch high.
+Whatever style you choose, any riding boot should have a small tread and a heel that is about 1 inch (2.5cm) to 1 ½ inch high.
 This will help prevent your boot from slipping through the stirrup.
-Heavily treaded boots like hiking boots or snow boots are unsuitable.
+Boots with thick or heavy treads, like hiking boots or snow boots are unsuitable for riding, although they may be suitable for working in the stable.
 These boots tend to be wide, with a big boxy toe, which means they may get caught on the sides of the stirrup.
-They also have quite a heavy tread, which will make it harder to slide your foot in and out of the stirrup.
+They also have a lot of grip, which is good while you're hiking, but will make it harder to slide your foot in and out of the stirrup.

 Western Boot Styles

 Whether you choose an English or western style boot is up to you.
 Western boots traditionally tend to have a slightly higher heel than English.
-Some western style boots have crepe soles, which for safety sake, I’m not wild about.
+Some western style boots have crepe soles, which may not slide out of the stirrup easily.
+You can also find ankle height boots.
+This might be more comfortable if you wish to ride in half chaps.

 English Boot Styles

 Both types of tall boots may or may not have a zipper up the back so they’re easier to get in and out of.
-And if you find a perfect pair of new or used boots, but they are difficult to put on, it is possible to have zippers put in.
+And if you find a perfect pair of new or used boots, but they are difficult to put on, it is possible to have zippers put in or replaced if they get worn.

 Running Shoe Styles

 Running shoe style boots are available for those who like a casual look that is both comfortable and durable, and doesn’t require the care leather does.
-I’ve had a pair of these and they were as comfy as my running shoes, with a little extra support in the sole and ankle.
+They were as comfy as running shoes, with a little extra support in the sole and ankle.
+They are in fact the perfect thing if you’re into a sport like ride ‘n’ tie that requires you to do a bit of running.
+Many long-distance trail riders wear these.

-All of these boot come in different materials from cotton canvas and synthetics to leather.
+All of these boots come in different materials from cotton canvas and synthetics to leather.
 Of course, leather boots tend to be much more expensive and require more care.
 The better quality the leather and better the construction, the more comfortable and the more expensive the boot the boot will be.
 Try on a pair of $500 boots, compared to the $100 boots, and you’ll quickly feel the difference in the comfort and support.
-A good pair of boots is an investment, and with good care, should outlast the cheaper version.
-You can’t deny the feel of good-quality boots though, so if new boots are out of reach, comb consignment shops and want-ads for used boots you can afford.
+A good pair of boots is an investment, and with good care, should outlast the cheaper version by many, many years.
+You can’t deny the feel of good-quality boots, so if new boots are out of reach, comb consignment shops and want-ads for used boots you can afford.

 Boots You May Already Have